 You study the curriculum and education theory to be a successful primary or intermediate teacher.
 The programme includes a practicum of two days per week for 20 weeks and 12 full weeks as well as a research project.
 There's a focus on future-oriented education, and you'll be equipped to teach and prepare children to live in a future world.

 You can apply for TeachNZ scholarships to support your studies.

 Applicants with overseas qualifications must have these assessed by the New Zealand Qualifications Authority (NZQA) as equivalent to a New Zealand level 7 bachelor's degree or above.

-All applicants must ensure they meet Education Council requirements for English language proficiency prior to admission to the programme.
+All applicants must ensure they meet Teaching Council requirements for English language proficiency prior to admission to the programme.